Community Guide · Lane County, Oregon

 Emergency AC & Air Filter Distribution

-Oregon law (HB 4058, passed 2022) directs OHA to create a program to acquire and distribute air conditioners and air filters on an emergency basis to Medicaid-eligible individuals.
-Contact OHA or your local Oregon Health Plan coordinator to inquire about current availability of devices for heat-vulnerable households.
+Oregon law (HB 4058, passed 2022) directs OHA to distribute air conditioners and air filters on an emergency basis to Medicaid-eligible individuals.
+Contact OHA or your local Oregon Health Plan coordinator to inquire about current availability.

 Extreme Heat Smoke